 EDEE 615 Assessment in Student Learning (3) This course is designed to provide theoretical and experiential knowledge regarding basic principles of educational assessment and evaluation.
 The course will focus on the acquisition of traditional and performance-based knowledge and assessment skills, and the examination of contemporary evaluative issues confronted by educators pre-K through grade 3.
-Prerequisites: EDFS 687 and 654 or equivalents, EDEE 510, 613, and 617.
-EDEE 616 Methods and Materials in Early Childhood Education (3) The process of development of content areas and their implementation in educational programs for young children.
-Emphasis is on current methods, techniques and materials suitable for teaching at this level.
-The course includes the study of innovative and experimental programs.
-Note: Required for early childhood certification.

-EDEE 617 Language, Literature and Literacy in Early Childhood Education (3) This course provides students with the fundamental theory, research and practice of a literature-based language arts program.
-Topics include language development, the language experience approach to teaching reading, research on the effectiveness of differing approaches to the teaching of reading, and using picture-story books, traditional literature and poetry to facilitate the learning-to-read process.
+Prerequisites: EDFS 687 and 654 or equivalents, EDEE 510 and 617.
 EDEE 620 Home, School, and Community Relationships (3) A study of the relationships that exist in the educational triad of home, school and community.
 Strategies for increasing communication and collaboration between parents and schools are addressed and the skills needed to be an advocate for young children are explored.
 Topics include current family demographics, the abused child, the parent community, rights and responsibilities, resources and leadership training.
 Note: Practicum required for M.A.T. students.